aws-samples/ams-self-service-reporting-aggregator/README.md

 ## How much does this cost?

 The cost to operate this package is based on a number of factors that are unique to your AWS environment, therefore charges cannot be estimated in this readme file.
-For example:
+The following factors will directly contribute to the cost of operating this package:

 - The file size of the reports in each individual AWS account from which data is sourced;
 - The number of AWS Accounts from which data is sourced;